SystemsApproach/tcpcc/tcp_ip.rst

-        additional levels of service, but (1) they are not widely deployed throughout the Internet, and (2) even when they are deployed, they still allow for best-effort traffic, which operates according to the congestion contol algorithms described in the book.*
+        additional levels of service, but (1) they are not widely deployed throughout the Internet, and (2) even when they are deployed, they still allow for best-effort traffic, which operates according to the congestion control algorithms described in the book.*

 IP Packet Format